Who is a Biochemist?

 Biochemist in a Nutshell

 Biochemists study the behaviour of living things at a molecular level to understand the processes that occur.
-Biochemists study how pharmaceutical drugs and food affect an organism’s biology.
-Biochemist education requirements include the study of various applications in medicine, agriculture, and the environment to improve our quality of life.
+Individuals who have opted for career as biochemists study how pharmaceutical drugs and food affect an organism’s biology.
+Biochemist education requirements include the study of various applications in medicine, agriculture and the environment to improve our quality of life.

 Quick Facts for Biochemist